-Where we stand now: E-cigarettes
+5 cancer-causing toxins found in e-cigarette vapor

 Professor Peter Weissberg, medical director at the British Heart Foundation, who was not involved in the research, said the study "shows that electronic cigarettes cannot be assumed to be risk-free.
 Much more research is needed to establish the safety of long-term use of these devices."

-2017 headline: E-cigarettes are safer than conventional cigarettes
+2017 headline: E-cigarettes may be safer than conventional cigarettes

 Former smokers who replaced standard cigarettes with e-cigarettes substantially reduced their intake of cancer-causing chemicals, according to a study published in Annals of Internal Medicine in February.